 Getting to the bottom of what mindfulness is, and isn’t, and why it might just be for you

 Like many buzz words in the field of well-being, ‘mindfulness’ may now feel a little over used to the point where we may walk past this word and what it means.
 Quite simply, mindfulness is the quality or state of being conscious or aware of something, and the reason it has become such a go-to tool in recent times (although it has actually been around for thousands of years) is that we are rarely aware or conscious of the things we experience.
 Our ability to be on complete autopilot most of the time means we do not get to experience the present moment, it flashes past us in a haze as we rush from one impending deadline to the next.
 How often have you got from A to B without remembering a single part of the journey, ate a meal and didn’t savour the taste, or even worse, laid on a beautiful sandy beach whilst worrying about that happened a few weeks before?
-Our mind wanders off, we lose touch the here and now, and pretty soon we’re immersed in obsessive thoughts about something that just happened or fretting about the future.
+Our mind wanders off, we lose touch with the here and now, and pretty soon we’re immersed in obsessive thoughts about something that just happened or fretting about the future.
 And that makes us anxious.
 To be mindful – allowing ourselves to be present in the moment – gives us the ability to refocus our attention, reconnect with ourselves and the world around us allowing us to step back from negative thinking.
-So it follows that nurturing the capacity that already exists within us can have extraordinary effects on wellbeing and mental health.
+So it follows that strengthening this ability can have extraordinary effects on wellbeing and mental health.

 Despite existing for thousands of years, mindfulness has, over the last few decades, been embraced within the field of psychology.
 Therapeutic practises such as mindfulness based cognitive therapy (MBCT) or mindfulness based stress reduction (MBSR) are gaining momentum and thanks to apps such as Calm, Headspace or Insight Timer, mindfulness is now accessible to each and every one of us.